danlentz/clj-uuid/README.md

 The JVM version only provides an automatic generator for random (v4) and (non-namespaced) pseudo-v3 UUID's.
 Where appropriate, this library does use the internal JVM UUID implementation.
-The benefit with this library is that clj-uuid provides an easy way to get fast time-based (v1, v6), true namespaced (v3, v5), and high quality cryptographcically secure time-based (v7) UUIDs.
+The benefit with this library is that danlentz.clj-uuid provides an easy way to get fast time-based (v1, v6), true namespaced (v3, v5), and high quality cryptographcically secure time-based (v7) UUIDs.